|Illustrated "index page" image information (starting from the top left and working clockwise):-|

 At first overcrowding became a problem which initially was solved by running 3-unit trains, although as soon as possible the timetable was recast with increased services to meet the high demand.
 Then they drew up plans to extend the system to other routes too.

-Nowadays the 10 route network of the 'Karlsruhe Stadtbahn' (regional lines) requires more than 120 'Stadtbahn' tramcars, extends to over 400km almost 250 miles in length - and is still expanding.
+Nowadays the 12 route network of the 'Karlsruhe Stadtbahn' (regional lines) requires more than 220 'Stadtbahn' tramcars, extends to over 500km 310 miles in length - and is still expanding.

-Included in the network are some 'inter-urban' and 'InterCity' services to nearby towns such as Heilbronn in the neighbouring Neckar region and Baden Baden, which is on the mainline towards Switzerland.
-Many services track share with all manner of (international) freight and passenger trains - including sometimes the very high speed ICE (InterCity Express).
-Typically the LRV's provide the 'all-stations' local services whilst 'heavy rail' trains provide the long distance non-stop express services, although on some routes the LRV's also operate semi-fast and 'Sprinter' (mostly non-stop) services.
-In some towns the services have been extended beyond the mainline railway, in the process requiring the construction of new sections of urban tramway so that 'seamless journeys' can be provided between town centres and the pre-existing mainline routes.
+Included in the network are some inter-urban and InterCity services to nearby towns such as Heilbronn in the neighbouring Neckar region and Baden Baden, which is on the mainline towards Switzerland.
+Some services share tracks with all manner of (international) freight and passenger trains - including sometimes the very high speed ICE (InterCity Express).
+Typically the LRV's provide the all-stations local services whilst heavy rail trains provide the long distance non-stop express services, although on some routes the LRV's also operate semi-fast and 'Sprinter' (mostly non-stop) services.
+In some towns the services have been extended beyond the mainline railway, in the process requiring the construction of new sections of urban tramway.
+This helps facilitate 'seamless' journeys between town centres and the pre-existing mainline railway routes.